Sarcocystis neurona: Pathogenesis

 There are many unanswered questions concerning the development of the disease once this protozoan infects the horse by ingestion of sporocysts in contaminated water and feed.
 It is presumed that sporocysts release sporozoites that are able to penetrate the intestinal wall and enter arterial endothelial cells within the horse.
 It is assumed that schizonts develop in these cells until the cell ruptures and merozoites are released into the bloodstream, repeating this stage numerous times to produce large numbers of merozoites.
-During this stage, no clinical signs or the protozoan can progress to the central nervous system, but the infection can be cleared leading to seropositivity.
+During this stage, no clinical signs may be present, and the infection can be cleared with seropositivity indicating the past infection, or the protozoan can progress to the central nervous system.
 How S. neurona enters the central nervous system of horses is unknown, but it has been hypothesized that merozoites enter the central nervous system through cytoplasm of endothelial cells or by infected leukocytes.
 When the merozoite accesses the central nervous system, it is suggested that schizonts form in one or more areas of the CNS including the cerebrum, brainstem, cranial nerves, and/or the spinal cord of the horse.
 Transmission of the protozoan from the infected horse to other animals is not possible based on the schizonts and daughter merozoites remaining uninfective in the neural tissue.
-Recent studies suggest that approximately 22-65% horses in the United States, depending on the geographic location, are seropositive for S. neurona antibodies.
+Recent studies suggest that approximately 22–65% of horses in the United States, depending on the geographic location, are seropositive for S. neurona antibodies.
 Although theories are often developed, the reason explaining why only some horses develop clinical signs of S. neurona and some do not is unknown.
 Theoretical factors including stress and further unrelated health events are thought to contribute to the onset of this disease.
 Little is known about the incubation period between exposure to the protozoan and development of clinical disease of Sarcocystis neurona.